Anyone aiming to better understand the long and complex history of the French capital would do well to pay a visit to the Musée Carnavalet in Paris.

 The permanent collection at the Carnavalet traces Parisian history across over 100 rooms and some 615,000 artefacts, dating from the prehistoric period to the present day.
 The museum also hosts a series of temporary exhibits highlighting various periods and aspects of Parisian history.

 And the budget-conscious among you will seize on this point: entry to the main exhibit is free for all.
 I’ve often argued that it tops the list among Paris’ free, municipally-managed museums.
-And after a period of closure and ambitious renovations, it’s set to re-open this spring.
+And after two years of closure for renovations, it re-opened in May 2021, featuring some dazzling new design elements and exhibition spaces aimed at improving the visitor experience.

 Keep reading to learn why it’s more than worth a morning or afternoon, whether you’re visiting Paris for the first time or fancy yourself a semi-expert on the city.
 There’s such a wealth of information and insight within its walls that learning something new is pretty much guaranteed.